YasserDbeis/TyroCode/README.md

-# yscode
+# TyroCode

-Work in progress...
+## More coding, less tooling.

+---

+A text-editor optimized for begineers.

-by Yasser Dbeis
+Designed and programmed by Yasser Dbeis (GitHub: @YasserDbeis)